OddGarden/Cost_Of_Living/README.md

 --> Is web dev an art?
 Still trying to figure this part out.
 Some of the feedback I have received include: avoid "busy" backgrounds, simple is always better & bright color doesn't always mean awesome.
 CSS might look simple but it requires some practice.

---> React works like a charmand feels just like writing HTML.
-React has the least abstractions but it does have a learing curve.
-Of course, this is the hottest thing right now so just like with everything else.. keep learning other things.
+--> React works like a charm and feels just like writing HTML.
+React has the least abstractions but it does have a learing curve so spend sometime learning it.
+Of course, this is the hottest thing right now but just like with everything else.. keep learning other things.

---> I can't be the only one that thinks this but libraries are great when they work.. especially if you know or understand them... for any newbies, be prepared for failure.
+--> I can't be the only one that thinks this but libraries are great when they work.. especially if you know or understand them.
+For any newbies, be prepared for failure.
 It took me a while to get how google maps works even when a lot of people suggested that I use leaflet because it's easier to learn.
 I chose to stick with it.
-I got it to work ... and again I see potential here.
+I got it to work it's not as fancy as other examples I have seen but now that I know the basics, I can build on that.

+TO BE CONTINUED....